 As many of you out there have done, I changed WordPress themes, added and removed plugins, played around with opt-in forms and learned a bit of coding.
 I then proceeded to literally re-read almost every tutorial that was available from the “professionals”.

-For this article, I have asked an associate of mine to proof read this article.
-Jonathan Chandler is a WordPress consultant and in turn, he has ONLY helped me in offering a few of the technical assessments needed to properly write THIS TUTORIAL.
+For this project, I have asked an associate of mine to proof read this article.
+Jonathan Chandler is a WordPress consultant and in turn, he has ONLY helped me in reviewing the finished copy of needed to properly present THIS TUTORIAL.
 Otherwise, all the ideas and advice I will be sharing with you here is from my personal learning experience and experimentation!

 The final results have turned out to be immensely rewarding and dare I say, maybe some of the best you will find on the internet.